mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Navigating, forward

-This is nice, now we can switch to iex, which we start as `iex -S mix`, and have a look.
+Fine, now let's switch to iex, which we start as `iex -S mix`, and have a look.

 ```iex
 iex> Botany.Plant